What is Canesten Duo and when is it used?

 Like all medicines, Canesten thrush duo can cause side effects, although not everybody gets them.
 With the capsule, if you experience any of the following, please contact your doctor or pharmacist immediately – you may need urgent medical attention:

-After you apply the cream you may experience itching, rash, blisters, burning, discomfort, swelling, redness, irritation or peeling of skin.
+After you apply the cream you may experience itching, rash, blisters, burning, discomfort, swelling, redness, irritation or peeling of the skin.

 The capsule is to treat thrush at the site of infection and should be swallowed whole with a glass of water (with or without food).
 The cream is to treat the itching and soreness of the vulva (vulvitis).
 Before use, pierce the tube seal by inverting the cap over the end of the tube and press.